ruby-hyperloop/ruby-hyperloop.io/docs/getting-started.md

 ## Building With Rake

-If you have a larger static app (like this one) you will want to precompile your ruby code to a single js file.
-You will need a basic ruby setup (you can follow instructions for Jekyll for example.)
+If you have a larger static app (like this one) you will want to precompile your ruby code to a single js file, instead of using inline-reactive-ruby. *You will need a basic ruby setup (you can follow instructions for Jekyll for example.)*

 The following assumes you are building a js file called application.js, and the code is stored in a directory called react_lib.